-For Everest Three high Passes Trek, you need a good travel insurance policy that offers you coverage for all activities and altitudes included in your itinerary.
-The highest altitude you reach is 5,550 metres and your travel insurance should offer you suitable coverage up to this elevation.
+For Everest Three High Passes Trek, you need a good travel insurance policy that offers you coverage for all activities and altitudes included in your itinerary.
+The highest altitude you reach is 5,550 meters and your travel insurance should offer you suitable coverage up to this elevation.

 Though we take your safety as our number one priority, we cannot rule out mishaps and emergencies that may occur at this altitude.
 There is less oxygen in the environment and trekkers usually suffer from Acute Mountain Sickness, which could prove to be fatal if not treated on time.

 Walking on a treacherous mountain environment also exposes you to physical injuries.
 Therefore make sure that your insurance covers the cost of all injuries and emergencies that you can possibly face during this trekking adventure.

 Your insurance policy should especially cover the cost of helicopter evacuation and hospitalization in case of an accident or medical emergency as these happen to be quite expensive.
 Check for vaccination requirements as some travel insurance policies makes it mandatory to immunize yourself before you leave your country.